 If you are travelling out to these popular islands in the Gulf of Thailand, you can catch the train from Hua Hin and connect with buses to take you out to the nearby ports for departures to the islands.

-You have a choice of five overnight departures that travel between Hua Hin and the southern city of Hat Yai.
+You have a choice of overnight sleeper trains that travel between Hua Hin and the southern city of Hat Yai.

 There are two overnight sleeper services to the South-West city of Trang, gateway to the Andaman Sea and its islands.